 Perhaps one of the biggest, unrecognized sources of toxicity is travel.
 But the good news is there are some simple things you can do to prevent harm.

-Air pollution is associated with a long list of health problems and has recently been classified as carcinogenic to humans.
-But a new study finds tiny broccoli sprouts can help neutralize this very big problem.
+Air pollution is associated with a long list of health problems and has been classified as carcinogenic to humans.
+But one study finds tiny broccoli sprouts can help neutralize this very big problem

 New research is revealing something remarkable about why the body sweats.
 Beyond its obvious role in regulating body temperature, sweating has been found to facilitate the bodily elimination of accumulated heavy metals and petrochemicals, indicating that if we want to be healthy we should put regular effort into doing more sweating.

 Did you know that probiotic bacteria are capable of helping you detoxify the most noxious chemicals known to humankind?